Get Ready: A Hot New Coffee Company Comes to Wappingers Falls

 Ready for what, you might ask?
 Ready for Ready.

-Launching in mid-February, Ready Coffee Co. will deliver its locally roasted, small-batch java to the Hudson Valley.
+Launching on February 15, Ready Coffee Co. will deliver its locally roasted, small-batch java to the Hudson Valley.
 Led by coffee-loving couple Emily Jordan and Jesse Barr, the business aims to bring community-minded drinks to rival the feel and price point of popular coffee chains like Dunkin’ Donuts and Starbucks.

 “We’re trying to bring really good local craft coffee with a customer service feel,” explains Jordan, who has a background in product marketing.
 She and Barr signed onto the project nearly three years ago while still living in Oregon, where Barr was heavily involved in the local roasting scene.
 After meeting with Jed Bonnem, a longtime New York resident with Oregon roots and a passion for great coffee, they decided to partner and jump on the chance to bring a fresh take on everyone’s favorite morning brew to the region.